-- Successfully pass EdTPA during your student teaching semester - Update your resume - Meet with career services - During the final semester at Rider, meet with the certification office to file your application for your NJDOE certification.
+- Successfully complete your teaching performance assessment. - Update your resume - \\\\Meet with career services - \\\\During the final semester at Rider, meet with the certification office to file your application for your NJDOE certification.

-If you are pursuing additional endorsements (i.e. ESL/bilingual; Special Education) you may have additional praxis and assessment requirements to complete.
+\If you are pursuing additional endorsements (i.e. ESL/bilingual; Special Education) you may have additional praxis and assessment requirements to complete.
 Consult the requirements of each endorsement for specific details.